Issues of Impact to the Community

 Baltimore City Public Works liaising

-AIMD has been the community’s voice regarding legislation in Baltimore City that posed significant hardship on a multitude of families.
-The legislation was a part of the City’s goal in revamping its solid-waste collection policies.
-An AIMD report in July 2011 to the City Council led to the easing of standard trash collection restrictions for the neighborhoods encompassing the Baltimore Jewish Community.
+AIMD was the community’s voice regarding the 2010 law in Baltimore City that revamped its solid-waste collection policies, posing significant hardships on most families.
+An AIMD presentation in July 2011 to the City Council led to the easing of trash collection restrictions for the areas encompassing the Jewish Community.

 Passport and Immigration assistance

-AIMD has handled numerous passport assistance requests and immigration-related calls—several of which were resolved outright, with others handled with the assistance of staff members of federal officials.
+AIMD has handled countless passport assistance requests and immigration-related calls, several of which were resolved outright, while others were handled with the assistance of state/local congressional offices.

-In 2012, AIMD was acknowledged by leading legislators as integral to the passage of the $20 million school choice tax credit bill, the EISTC (Education Improvement Scholarships Tax Credit) program, which is now providing significant support to Jewish day school students in both Richmond and Norfolk.
+In 2012, AIMD was acknowledged by leading legislators as integral to the passage of the $20 million school choice tax credit bill, the EISTC (Education Improvement Scholarships Tax Credit) program, which has since provided significant support to Jewish day school students in both Richmond and Norfolk.
+The availability of this scholarship tax credit program has led to significant growth in the communities and increased enrollments in the schools.

 AIMD has successfully advocated on religious freedom issues such as autopsy regulations and protecting the role of decisions rendered by religious courts.